-Since the program is designed for part-time work, you do have a Maximum Earnings Level, which is determined by your individual financial need.
+Since the program is designed for part-time work, you have a Maximum Earnings Level determined by your individual financial need.
 Therefore, once you reach your Maximum Earnings Level, you cannot continue working under the work-study program for that quarter, semester, or year.

 Limited working schedules

-If you do take a work-study position on campus, then you will most likely not have work during vacation breaks or the summer.
-Therefore, if you rely upon this income significantly, then the limited hours during these timeframes can be a detriment.
+If you take a work-study position on campus, you will most likely not have work during vacation breaks or the summer.
+Therefore, if you rely upon this income significantly, the limited hours during these timeframes can be detrimental.
 It will be hard for you to earn extra money during your holiday breaks if you work on campus.
 However, you can always opt to choose an off-campus FWS position, which will most likely not share the same scheduling issues as an on-campus position.

 Depending upon the specific position and organization, some FWS program positions may not offer wages that are competitive with the job market.
-Therefore, you may be earning less per hour with the FWS program than a traditional job.
-However, you must determine if the benefits – which primarily are that the FWS income does not count against your future financial awards – outweighs the lower wages.
+Therefore, you may earn less per hour with the FWS program than with a traditional job.
+However, you must determine if the benefits – primarily that the FWS income does not count against your future financial awards – outweigh the lower wages.